 - If you want to use only frozen fruits, including the banana, then you might need to add extra liquid to the blender to get the blades going.
 Or use the tamper if you have a vitamix.

 - I love using oat milk when making smoothies as it helps create a thick and creamy texture.
-But, any kind of vegan milk will work.
+But, any kind of plant milk will work.
 Just like I did in this coconut milkshake, you can use coconut milk to create a super rich smoothie.

 - Try adding vegan yogurt to make your smoothie creamier and help keep it thick.
+We love the cashew yogurt from the brand Forager Project, which would work well in this recipe

 Other fruit smoothies or drinks you might like